TannerMyers/RADseq-popgen-pipeline/README.md

 # RADseq Population Genomics
-Scripts for population genomic analysis of RADseq data written for Auburn University Scripting course
+A pipeline for population genomic analysis of RADseq data developed for the Auburn University Scripting for Biologists course.

 ## Objectives